Vyral/base-template/_posts/2018-06-01-when-you-should-sell-your-home-according-to-the-experts.md

 For example, while there are fewer homebuyers in the fall and winter, they tend to be more serious and eager to find a place before the holidays.
 In the summer there may be added pressure because of school returning to session.
 In short, **it’s not as simple as saying that spring is the best time to sell** for everyone.

-If you have any other questions about when to list your home, please feel free to contact me any time.
+If you have any other questions about when to list your home, please feel free to contact me anytime.
 I look forward to speaking with you soon.